Keyfactor/axis-ipcamera-orchestrator/README.md

 ## Discovering Certificate Stores with the Discovery Job
 TODO Discovery is an optional section.
 If this section doesn't seem necessary on initial glance, please delete it.
 Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-### Axis IP Camera Discovery Job
-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-TODO Discovery Job Configuration is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info